JustineLicuanan/sds-report-generation-system/README.md

 ## Changelog

+### Version 0.10.26

+- Fixed the UI of create announcement.
+- Added a org position in logs.
+- Edit info unfinished.

 ### Version 0.10.25

 - The announcement section in admin dashboard is now a link.
 It also displays all the current